List of medical abbreviations

+Abbreviations are used very frequently in medicine, despite being widely discouraged by the Institute of Safe Medicine Practices and other organizations concerned about patient safety.
+Abbreviations are especially discouraged when healthcare providers are communicating with patients and when there is a possibility of confusion between similar abbreviations.
+Some facilities maintain a list of acceptable abbreviations.
+Abbreviations are sometimes specific to a facility, which means that newer staff may be unfamiliar with them; this becomes a potential source of preventable medical errors.

-Abbreviations are used very frequently in medicine.
-They boost efficiency as long as they are used intelligently.
-The advantages of brevity should be weighed against the possibilities of obfuscation (making the communication harder for others to understand) and ambiguity (having more than one possible interpretation).
-Certain medical abbreviations are avoided to prevent mistakes, according to best practices (and in some cases regulatory requirements); these are flagged in the list of abbreviations used in medical prescriptions.
+The Joint Commission and other organizations maintain lists of certain medical abbreviations that should be avoided to prevent mistakes, according to best practices (and in some cases regulatory requirements); these are flagged in the list of abbreviations used in medical prescriptions.

 Orthographic styling

 Periods (stops)

 Periods (stops) are often used in styling abbreviations.
 Prevalent practice in medicine today is often to forgo them as unnecessary.